- 7 Best Coffee Shops In Portland Maine (Updated 2023) - July 31, 2023

-The state of New Hampshire is one of America’s best-kept secrets.
-Since it doesn’t have a sprawling city of millions, it’s not always at the top of everyone’s must-see list.
-But it should be!
+New Hampshire is one of America’s best-kept secrets, so if you didn’t realize there are so many fun things to do in New Hampshire, you’re probably not alone.
+Since it doesn’t have a sprawling city of millions, it’s not like everyone has a must do in New Hampshire list… but you should!
 New Hampshire has it all: the charm, quaintness, sites and activities, history, and gorgeous granite landscapes.

 I was born and raised in NH, and just can’t seem to leave this beautiful corner of the country.
 What sets it apart for me is its amazing variety of sights, towns, and activities, that are all insanely accessible no matter what region you’re in.
 Since NH isn’t a large state, everything is at your fingertips.
 You can be in a city, on a mountain, then on the beach, all in the same day.
 Talk about bang for your buck.